NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 * `AND` - all sub-conditions must be met for the final condition to pass
 * `OR` - at least one sub-condition must be met for the final condition to pass

-If you only defined one subcondition, you don't need to define type at all, since it's not used for anything.
+If you only defined one subcondition, you don't need to define the type at all, since it's not used for anything.

 # Condition output
 If using condition as a placeholder, you can specify output in both cases using `yes` and `no` values. `yes` is used when condition passes, `no` if not.
 If using condition only as a view requirement, you can leave these values empty / not specify them at all.